charllote122/ecg-edge/README.md

 - **Population characteristics** — signal morphology varies across demographics
 - **Equipment and signal quality** — clinical-grade vs consumer wearable

-**No public dataset exists for the target population** (e.g., Kenya / Africa / WHO regions).
-This is a real gap in medical AI.
-The model may not generalize without domain adaptation.
+Public datasets may not represent the intended deployment population (for example, populations and clinical settings in Kenya or elsewhere in Africa).
+This is a significant limitation: the model may not generalize without external validation and possible domain adaptation.

 Proposed mitigation:
 - Domain adaptation via fine-tuning on target-domain samples